louvill/AAE535dPCalc/SysEng/dataInputFormat.md

 ## Finalized Input Data format

-The data for the pressure drop calculator will be input in the following stuctures:
+The data for the pressure drop calculator will be input in the following manner:

 ### Python file format
 ```python